We cover a bunch of cities and counties. Without this, we wouldn't be able to track what's going on across the district.... and believe me, we tried.

 See how it works for public affairs teams →FAQ

 No. We monitor all local sources including regional newspapers, TV affiliate sites, community blogs, radio station websites, and other outlets in communities.
 We constantly aggregate and filter news so our coverage is district-specific.
+Google Alerts are sporadic and simple boolean word search.
+Additionally, we format all news data into a skimmable Axios-style newsletter.

 Briefings are delivered as early as requested (usually in between 6:00 AM and 8:30 AM local time), every weekday morning.
 If a major story breaks later in the day, we don't send a second alert — we capture it in the following morning's briefing.